-Some anti-malware programs classify iebho.dll as a harmful extension to Internet Explorer: for instance Trojan:W32/BHO.EVV or Trojan.Win32.BHO.ufd (detected by F-Secure), and TROJ_FAKEALE.K (detected by TrendMicro).
+Some anti-malware programs classify IEBHO.dll as a harmful extension to Internet Explorer: e.g. Trojan:W32/BHO.EVV or Trojan.Win32.BHO.ufd (detected by F-Secure), and TROJ_FAKEALE.K (detected by TrendMicro).
 Add-ons like this can display ads, slow down your computer and cause various other errors.
 If you can't remember installing the associated IEHelper software, it's no surprise.
 In most cases, this kind of adware is installed on the side when you install a freeware product like a Youtube Downloader or a PDF Converter.
 In the following selection, you can read more about IEHelper and how to get rid of it.

 The process known as IEHelper or File Sanitizer for HP ProtectTools or Website Log On or iMeshIEHelper Module or BearShareIEHelper Module or TrueSuite Website Log On or IEQuickFill Module

-belongs to software IEHelper Module or Windows iLivid Toolbar or File Sanitizer For HP Protect Tools or HP SimplePass (version 2011, 2012, PE 2011) or Windows jZip Toolbar or MediaBar or Windows Savevid Toolbar or Windows ilivid Toolbar
+belongs to software IEHelper Module or File Sanitizer For HP Protect Tools or Windows iLivid Toolbar or HP SimplePass (version 2011, 2012, PE 2011) or Windows jZip Toolbar or MediaBar or Windows Savevid Toolbar or Windows ilivid Toolbar

-Description: Iebho.dll is not essential for Windows and will often cause problems.
-The iebho.dll file is located in a subfolder of "C:\Program Files".
+Description: IEBHO.dll is not essential for Windows and will often cause problems.
+The IEBHO.dll file is located in a subfolder of "C:\Program Files".

-Known file sizes on Windows 8/7/XP are 1,236,376 bytes (12% of all occurrences), 117,248 bytes and 41 more variants.
+Known file sizes on Windows 10/8/7/XP are 1,236,376 bytes (12% of all occurrences), 117,248 bytes and 42 more variants.

-Recommended: Identify iebho.dll related errors
+Recommended: Identify IEBHO.dll related errors

-A clean and tidy computer is the key requirement for avoiding problems with iebho.
+A clean and tidy computer is the key requirement for avoiding PC trouble.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the resmon command to identify the processes that are causing your problem.
-Even for serious problems, rather than reinstalling Windows, you are better off doing a repair of your installation, or in the case of Windows 8, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
+Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.